 Indoor Air Quality 101: How It Affects Your Health, Family, and Home

 There’s been a lot of buzz surrounding indoor air quality in recent years.
 It’s one of the most overlooked aspects of home comfort and one of the most important to keep your family healthy and safe.
-The ComfortAire Heating Cooling Plumbing experts cover the basics of indoor air quality, including what it is and how you can improve yours.
+The ComfortAire Heating Cooling experts cover the basics of indoor air quality, including what it is and how you can improve yours.
 Have concerns about your home?
 Don’t hesitate to call or contact us.

 What Is Indoor Air Quality?

 The Environmental Protection Agency (EPA) describes indoor air quality (IAQ) as referring “to the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants.”
 Indoor air quality is important for both residential homes and commercial spaces, such as office buildings or factories.
 Poor air quality can make people feel ill and eventually lead to serious medical conditions if left untreated.
 Experts may recommend indoor air quality products be installed if issues are present to ensure the air people are breathing in is clean and healthy, and not causing any adverse health effects.

 Why Is Indoor Air Quality So Important for My Health?

 Poor indoor air quality can be caused by a number of things you might not even realize are plaguing your home, including poor ventilation, high humidity, and high levels of pollen, dust, mold, or bacteria.
 Most airborne pollutants and irritants are undetectable during everyday life.
 People often report these symptoms when living or working in poor air quality conditions:

 Dry, flaky skin

 - Coughing or respiratory infections